swissi2000/ProbeApp-Test/docs/RackATC.md

 ![](/images/pa133.png)

-The Rack-ATC Module is doing its own Bin Management.
+The Rack-ATC Module has its own, built-in Bin Management.
 No Parameter Changes in CNC12 to activate and configure ATC Bin functionality are needed.

 There's one simple ATC Configuration screen to fill out.
 The Rack-ATC module will auto-generate all script files needed for proper ATC operations.